Structured Sparse Transition Matrices to Enable State Tracking in State-Space Models: Broader Impact

 \section{Broader Impact}

-The paper introduces a novel neural network architecture with increased expressiveness and efficiency.
-More expressive and efficient models can potentially have societal impacts in the future, but we do not see any immediate and direct negative impact of this work.
+The paper introduces a novel neural network architecture with increased expressivity while retaining efficiency.
+More expressive and efficient models can potentially have unpredictable societal impacts in the future, but we do not foresee any immediate and direct negative impact of this work.